 Grant Program Overview

-The Daner’s Grant has been established to fund human clinical trials in cancer treatment that incorporate cannabis in an effort to develop nontoxic, non-habit forming novel therapeutic cannabis based cancer drugs.
+The Daner’s Grant has been established to fund human clinical trials that incorporate cannabis in an effort to develop nontoxic, non-habit forming novel therapeutic cannabis based drugs.

 The aim of the grant is to fund clinical trials that are planning to explore any of the following general areas:

-- Measure the efficacy of one or more cannabinoids (natural or synthetic) as anti tumoral agents in a wide range of cancer cells in adult patients undergoing chemotherapy treatment.
+- Measure the efficacy of one or more cannabinoids (natural or synthetic) in a wide range of debilitating diseases (e.g. Parkinson’s, MS, Glioblastoma, Epilepsy, etc.) in adult patients undergoing medical treatment.

 - Develop cannabinoid-based combinational therapies by combining administration of cannabinoids (at different concentration levels) with other *anticancer agents to act synergistically to inhibit tumor growth.

-- Explore the tolerability and safety associated with the administration of cannabinoids (natural or synthetic) through the best possible delivery system for the treatment of nausea, vomiting and appetite loss in adult patients who are undergoing chemotherapy treatment.
+- Explore the tolerability and safety associated with the administration of cannabinoids (natural or synthetic) through the best possible delivery system in adult patients who are undergoing medical treatments.

-- Study the effects of cannabis on diet, nutrition (including body composition) and physical activity of patients undergoing chemotherapy treatment.
+- Study the effects of cannabis on diet, nutrition (including body composition) and physical activity of patients undergoing medical treatment.

 This section provides applicants with the eligibility criteria for Daner’s Grant and details of the submission and review process.